schloops1/wincraft/README.md

 # Installation

 ## Hardware
-You will need at minimum a server and one client to run wincraft Either have the server and it's clients on a lan or equip them all with a wifi network card.
+You will need at minimum a server and one client to run wincraft.
+Either have the server and it's clients on a lan or equip them all with a wifi network card.
 Mixing can work too.
 You can locate all the computers inside a server rack if you want or not.
 NB on a previous version of Opencomputers, there was a bug where wifi cards wouldn't be able to communicate between computers inside a rack so if you use that solution, make sure to get the last version of the mod.